Jacob Buus: AC Horsens

 On 26 June 2020 Danish Superliga club, AC Horsens, confirmed that Buus would join the club on 1 August 2020, signing a deal until the summer 2023.

 Waasland-Beveren

 After a year in Horsens, Buus was sold to Belgian club Waasland-Beveren on 16 June 2021, signing a deal until the summer 2023.

 Return to AC Horsens

 On 23 January 2023, Buus returned AC Horsens, signing a deal until June 2026.
 One year after his arrival, in January 2024, Horsens terminated the agreement with Buus.

 Sønderjyske

 On 22 February 2024, Buus joined Sønderjyske on a short-term deal until the end of the season.
 On 31 May 2024 the club confirmed that Buus would leave the club when his contract expires at the end of the season.

 Esbjerg fB

-After six months without club, it was confirmed on January 3, 2025 that Buus had signed with Danish 1st Division side Esbjerg fB on a deal until June 2027.
+After six months without club, it was confirmed on 3 January 2025 that Buus had signed with Danish 1st Division side Esbjerg fB on a deal until June 2027.

+Odds BK

+On 8 February 2026, Buus signed with Norwegian First Division club Odds BK, joining the club as a new right-back.
+While the club did not disclose the length of the contract, Norwegian media reported that he had agreed to a two-year deal.